sergiomtzlosa/API-IoT/README.md

 Relational database is used to store data from users, it has an admin and a non-admin user built-in on he DDL.

+TO use this project it is mondatory to install MySQL or MariaDB, MongoDB, mysqli extension for php and MOngoDB Driver for php.

 ## Installation

 - Enable mysqli extension on your php.ini by removing semicolon for this line: